-On the 30th of May Reid was directed to Ghaziabad and they marched through the night to arrive before dawn the next morning.
+On the 30th of May Reid was directed to Ghaziabad and the Sirmoors marched through the night to arrive before dawn the next morning.
 They were greeted with a frosty reception from the Delhi Field Force, all non British troops were suspect.
 Another of the native battalions had mutinied and tensions were high.
-This was General Wilson’s little army, the command of which would soon pass from man to man as cholera ravaged the army’s senior officers.
+At that moment this was General Wilson’s little army, the command of which would soon pass from man to man as cholera ravaged the army’s senior officers.
 Wilson advanced against Delhi, a mutinous hot spot and the scene of desperate fighting already.
 Arriving before the city the British moved forwards in two columns to take the high ground.
-After a sharp two hour fight they secured the long rocky ridge that rose 60 feet out of the broken ground on the banks of the Jumna, and ran for about two miles before ending at Delhi’s Grand Trunk Road.
+After a sharp two hour fight they secured the long rocky ridge that rose 60 feet out of the broken ground at the banks of the Jumna, and ran for about two miles before ending at Delhi’s Grand Trunk Road.
 With 4,000 men & virtually no siege guns the British could not invest the place properly or indeed cut it off from help.
-Therefore this not really a relief force, or indeed a singing army it was a holding force, or corps of observation that was to sit tight until reinforcements arrived, troops were therefore deployed along the ridge which they would attempt to hold at all costs for the foreseeable future.
+Therefore this not really a relief force, or indeed a seiging army it was a holding force, or corps of observation that was to sit tight until reinforcements arrived, troops were therefore deployed along the ridge which they would attempt to hold at all costs until relieved.